 As well as taking steps before introducing crested geckos to each other there are things you must do once they are living together and settling in.
 These are observations to make which will ensure that neither of the geckos is stressed or goes hungry.

+Can crested geckos live together, won’t they steal food?
 Food stealing by crested geckos that live together is one of the biggest issues that owners will face.
 It is really common for the more dominant of the geckos to actively steal the food of the other geckos.
 This is a major issue if left as it can leave one or more of them malnourished.
+Make sure to give them the right food.

 - lack of space and territory.